In desert suburb of Lima, poorest pay most for scarce water

 "When we got here there was just sand," Bonilla said in her home with pumpkin plants growing in the yard.
 "Now there's electricity, Internet, water.
 It's not adequate but it's better."

-Daily water consumption in Nuevo Pachacutec is estimated at 16 litres per capita, compared to a minimum of 50 litres per person set by the World Health Organization for basic needs.
+Daily water consumption in Nuevo Pachacutec is estimated at 16 liters per capita, compared to a minimum of 50 liters per person set by the World Health Organization for basic needs.

 "The very poor have least access to water and are paying the most.
 This is not just about poverty, this is also about injustice," said Armando Mendoza Nava of aid charity Oxfam.
 "With climate change this problem will get worse."